 A prosecutor can also withdraw a plea deal if it is done before the defendant enters a plea in court.
 However, this is seen as an unprofessional practice without an extremely good reason, especially after the defendant gives assent to the deal.

 If you plead guilty or no contest, you can withdraw it if the court hasn’t accepted it yet.
-If the court has accepted the plea but has not given you a sentence yet, you can withdraw it if you show a fair and just reason for the withdrawal request, also known as a motion to withdraw plea.
-These reasons include:
+If the court has accepted the plea but has not given you a sentence yet, you can withdraw it if you show a fair and just reason for the withdrawal request, also known as a motion to withdraw a plea.

 - An unjust plea bargain